cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 aggregation function that has the following structure:

 * Each measurement is encoded as a vector over some finite field.
-* Input validity is determined by an arithmetic circuit evaluated over the encoded input.
+* Measurement validity is determined by an arithmetic circuit evaluated over the encoded measurement.
 (An "arithmetic circuit" is a function comprised of arithmetic operations in the field.)
-The circuit's output is a single field element: if zero, then the input is said to be "valid"; otherwise, if the output is non-zero, then the input is said to be "invalid".
+The circuit's output is a single field
+  element: if zero, then the measurement is said to be "valid"; otherwise, if the output is non-zero, then the measurement is said to be "invalid".
-* The aggregate result is obtained by summing up the encoded input vectors and computing some function of the sum.
+* The aggregate result is obtained by summing up the encoded measurement vectors and computing some function of the sum.

 At a high level, Prio3 distributes this computation as follows.
 Each Client first shards its measurement by first encoding it, then splitting the vector into secret shares and sending a share to each Aggregator.
-Next, in the preparation phase, the Aggregators carry out a multi-party computation to determine if their shares correspond to a valid input (as determined by the arithmetic circuit).
+Next, in the preparation phase, the Aggregators carry out a multi-party computation to determine if their shares correspond to a valid measurement (as determined by the arithmetic circuit).
 This computation involves a "proof" of validity generated by the Client.
 Next, each Aggregator sums up its shares locally.
 Finally, the Collector sums up the aggregate shares and computes the aggregate result.

 This VDAF does not have an aggregation parameter.
-Instead, the output share is derived from the input share by applying a fixed map.
+Instead, the output share is derived from the measurement share by applying a fixed map.
 See {{poplar1}} for an example of a VDAF that makes meaningful use of the aggregation parameter.

 As the name implies, Prio3 is a descendant of the original Prio construction.
 A second iteration was deployed in the {{ENPA}} system, and like the VDAF